 As befits the diverse international community of Edgbaston, the hotel provides visitors with an inspiring place to meet and stay, in a quiet spot on the edge of campus.

-Conveniently located just two miles from Birmingham city centre, it’s only a six-minute train journey from Birmingham New Street to University station.
-It’s then a 15-minute stroll to the hotel through leafy Edgbaston, or a short hop for you and your luggage on our free shuttle bus service.
+Conveniently located just two miles from Birmingham city centre, it’s only a six-minute train journey from Birmingham New Street to University station and then a 15-minute stroll to the hotel through leafy Edgbaston.
 If you’re driving, you’ll find limited free car parking on site, or at the multi-storey car park just around the corner.

 contemporary style, period charm

 The striking contemporary lines of the modern hotel and conference centre are framed by two distinguished original buildings.
 Garth House is Grade II-listed, the work of leading Arts and Crafts architect William Bidlake and now beautifully restored in period style as a luxury hotel.
 Hornton Grange, built in 1928, is now a boutique hotel, and like Garth House has enjoyed a full refurbishment with bespoke detailing to retain all its character.
 Together, they offer a wide variety of comfy rooms, dining options and event spaces.
 For conferences, the meeting rooms in the conference centre provide flexible, well-equipped venues for groups large or small.

 Perhaps you’re here on business, visiting friends and family, or exploring the area.
 You might even be lucky enough to be celebrating your wedding day in one of our unique venues.
 Whatever the purpose of your stay, you’ll be in the safe hands of a committed staff team who are genuinely interested in you, and keen to ensure you enjoy your time here from start to finish.

 Edgbaston Park Hotel: our story